 About By the People

 By the People invites you to transcribe, review, and tag digitized pages from the Library’s collections.
 Everyone is welcome to take part!
-Volunteer-created transcriptions improve search, readability, and access to handwritten and typed documents for everyone, including people who are not fully sighted.
+Volunteer-created transcriptions improve search, readability, and access to handwritten and typed documents for everyone.

 All transcriptions are made and reviewed by volunteers before they are returned to loc.gov, the Library's website.
 You don't even need to create an account to transcribe, but registered users can also tag and review other people's transcriptions.
 Learn how to get started.
 By the People is powered by the open source crowdsourced transcription platform Concordia, developed by the Library of Congress.